 All program components required except Practicum, Practicum Seminar, and teacher tests.
-Non-licensure students must complete all course contact hours and pre-practicum hours embedded in the courses.
+Two more credits, chosen in consultation with program coordinator, will bring program total to 32 credits.
+Nonlicensure students must complete all course contact hours and prepracticum hours embedded in the courses.
 Additional graduate level science content electives may be available.
 MAT623 may be replaced with science content electives.